mathisbot/opengl-fps/README.md

 - One of the key advantages of SDL2 is its provision of low-level access to graphics, but also audio drivers, and input devices.

-- SDL2's cross-platform compatibility makes it easy to eamlessly operate on various operating systems, including Windows, macOS, and Linux.
+- SDL2's cross-platform compatibility makes it easy to seamlessly operate on various operating systems, including Windows, macOS, and Linux.

 - SDL2's built-in vertex and fragment shaders.
 Creating a vertex/fragment shader requires a very advanced level of skill.
 Perhaps, once the project is advanced, I'll try to implement a rudimentary one, in particular to deal with light.